 Dosage Form: tablet

-Diazepam is a benzodiazepine derivative.
-The chemical name of Diazepam is 7-chloro-1,3-dihydro-1-methyl-5-phenyl-2H-1,4-benzodiazepin-2-one.
-It is a colorless to light yellow crystalline compound, insoluble in water.
-The empirical formula is C16H13ClN2O and the molecular weight is 284.75.
-The structural formula is as follows:
+Diazepam Tablets USP are a benzodiazepine derivative.
+Chemically, Diazepam, USP is 7-chloro-1,3-dihydro-1-methyl-5-phenyl-2H-1,4-benzodiazepin-2-one.
+It is a colorless to light yellow crystalline compound, and is insoluble in water.
+Its structural formula is:

 Diazepam - Clinical Pharmacology

 Diazepam is a benzodiazepine that exerts anxiolytic, sedative, muscle-relaxant, anticonvulsant and amnestic effects.
 Most of these effects are thought to result from a facilitation of the action of gamma aminobutyric acid (GABA), an inhibitory neurotransmitter in the central nervous system.

 After oral administration > 90% of Diazepam is absorbed and the average time to achieve peak plasma concentrations is 1 to 1.5 hours with a range of 0.25 to 2.5 hours.
 Absorption is delayed and decreased when administered with a moderate fat meal.
 In the presence of food mean lag times are approximately 45 minutes as compared with 15 minutes when fasting.
 There is also an increase in the average time to achieve peak concentrations to about 2.5 hours in the presence of food as compared with 1.25 hours when fasting.
 This results in an average decrease in Cmax of 20% in addition to a 27% decrease in AUC (range 15% to 50%) when administered with food.Distribution